mesg-foundation/engine/docs/api/core.md

 This is the primary API to interact with MESG Core functionalities.
 It can be consumed by any applications or tools that you'd like to interact with MESG Core.
 It is actually used by the MESG CLI and MESG Application libraries.

-Services should not use this API, but rather use the [Service API](./service.md).
+Services must not use this API, but rather use the [Service API](./service.md).

 [[toc]]